zSkull162/TycoonKit/README.md

 ![Screenshot 2024-03-18 213315](https://github.com/zSkull162/TycoonKit/assets/70001936/8ff5ee95-9b9d-4512-aa04-aa864b0b36b7)

 Finally, you add the Currency Tag script.
 This is the component that stores a Value variable, which is read by Collectors, so they can add the Value to the money from a money manager.
-You can actually add this Currency Tag script to anything you want, and if it touches the trigger of a Collector, its Value will be added to the referenced money manager's money value.
+You can actually add this Currency Tag script to anything you want, and if it touches the trigger of a Collector, its Value will be added to the money value of the money manager referenced by the collector.
 (Note: This value cannot be negative.
 If it is, it will be reset to 0 when the game starts.)

 ![Screenshot 2024-03-18 203452](https://github.com/zSkull162/TycoonKit/assets/70001936/a759f92d-9749-4959-8c18-e7ff72a9813c)